Interview with Arthur Hulyer

 AH: Well, mostly virtually we, the Halifax is more or less a medium bomber really, not like the Lancaster, but getting up to the squadron though, in the RAF virtually, you know, you are graded as a pilot, did you know about the grading scheme?

-AH: Well, the grading scheme is where is you know, where you’re a raw recruit virtually and they want to find out if you’re gonna make a pilot so they send you on a grading course and you got to solo so many hours and then [unclear] kind of thing you know and you got to train your pilot.
+AH: Well, the grading scheme is where is you know, when you’re a raw recruit virtually and they want to find out if you’re gonna make a pilot so they send you on a grading course and you got to solo in so many hours and then you’re in, kind of thing you know and you got and train as pilot.
 Well, I went to Oklahoma, Miami, Oklahoma, all young lads, you know, and they wash you out there actually.
-Anyway, I was there, then they, I get back on the squadron.
+Anyway, I was there, then they, how did I get back on the squadron.
 Oh, we converted, that’s right, when the war finished, we converted to Dakotas,

 AH: You know, that was quite lovely, actually, you know, flying, [unclear] photographs [unclear] place, take supplies to this airfield, that airfield, but we did fly people home, that was what we were out there for, dropping the atomic bomb, war had finished, now you are more or less, what you’re gonna do?
 And they’re washing pilots out left, right and centre you know, pilots go back to more or less reduce the ranks, I was a warrant officer now, you see, and consequently then you didn’t fly anymore.
 I should’ve stayed in the Air Force.